 This ratio signifies the percentage of time and not the users that was spend on clicking the post over the percentage of time it was seen by the users

-Why this ratio is vital: This ratio plays a prominent role in evaluating the measurement to find out how many clicks a particular post has received regardless of the number of times people who saw this post.
-You cannot decide success and failure of your Facebook promotion based on the number of clicks only because we cannot ignore those factors, which significantly influences the impression as these impressions are responsible for generating the effective clicks in a day or a week.
+Why this ratio is vital: This ratio plays a prominent role in evaluating the measurement to find out how many clicks a particular post has received regardless of the number of times people saw this post.
+You cannot decide the success and failure of your Facebook promotion based on the number of clicks only because we cannot ignore those factors, which significantly influence the impression as these impressions are responsible for generating the effective clicks in a day or a week.

-Apart from these two vital ratios, one more important ratio helps the social media marketers in getting a better interpretation of their Facebook page insight, which are Engaged fans vs. Likes.
+Apart from these two vital ratios, one more important ratio helps the social media marketers in getting a better interpretation of their Facebook page insight, which is Engaged fans vs. Likes.
 This ratio gives a better representation of the number of fans who have engaged with your post in terms of likes as well.